mccutcheonlab/FED_RT/README.md

 Optional: You can also flash your board with a new "ClassicFED3.ino" file available [here](https://github.com/Htbibalan/FED_RT/tree/main/source/FED3_Library/ClassicFED3), this file includes Closed_economy mode in addition to previous modes included in original ClassicFED3.

 ** **IMPORTANT** notes: There are some changes in this new update of library**
-1) This library was initially developed to trigger an alarm LED on FEDs when the device is jammed, in this update FED will make 2 Beeps every 10 sec when it is jammed until it is restarted (this was meant to notify people in the animal facility about the jamming)
-2) When the device fails to deliver a pellet, it will just try 3 times in "Jam clearing" state and then stops clearing the jam, the sound alarm goes off and a JAM event is logged,
+1) When the device fails to deliver a pellet, it will just try 5 times in "Jam clearing" state and then stops clearing the jam
-3) As soon as the JAM is logged, the device is frozen and does not log any new activity, however it will just display the time when jamming happened on the screen
+2) As soon as the JAM is logged, the device is frozen and does not log any new activity, however it will just display the time when jamming happened on the screen.
-4) The baud rate is set at 115200 to enable FED3 to log events with millisecond resolution
+3) The baud rate is set at 115200 to enable FED3 to log events with millisecond resolution
-5) These changes are not necessary to establish the remote data acquisition and one can try to increase the number of motor turns to clear a jam or shut down the beeping alarm.
+4) These changes are not necessary to establish the remote data acquisition and one can try to increase the number of motor turns to clear a jam